gvenit/kan-fpga/README.md

 - This repo is designed to produce files and run tests in linux systems.
     If you want to use in windows (for example to use Vivado and Vitis) on a Windows environment, it is highly recommended to clone this repo in the desired windows path using WSL.
+- If you plan to change the block design, make sure DDR has no negative skew values.

 # To-Do (Important)
 - [ ] Most python tests are old or have low coverage of the UUT's functionality and need to be updated.